leanderseige/eurorackdiy/PSU.md

 ![](bitmaps/explodedpsucase.png)

-The case was made to be placed into a Eurorack.
+The case was made to be placed into a Eurorack and requries 36HP.
 It is divided into two chambers: the first one contains all the high voltage elements and the transformator while the second one houses the voltage regulator board.
 Outside the case is a niche for a small PCB with up to three 16pin sockets.

 <img src="photos/psuinside2.jpg" width="300"  style="display:inline-block;">